 Animal Health Technician

 Cari has more than 10 years of experience working with animals.
 She has worked at different clinics in Montreal quickly working her way to head technician.
 Cari has a special interest in surgery and extensive experience with anesthesia.
 For many years she worked training other technicians in surgical nursing.
 Cari joined the CVPSC to take on a more senior role managing the daily patient care at the hospital focusing on all aspects of animal care, client education, and of course nursing for surgery and anesthesia.
 Cari lives with her longtime partner, Marc, and their four cats: George, Min Bin, Phoenix, and Ruby (their newest addition straight from the street of the Pointe!)

 Hannah is our office manager and has had a soft spot for animals her whole life.
-As a teenager, she was hired at a veterinary clinic as a kennel attendant, trained as a technician assistant, and over the last 10 years has moved up the ranks into management.
-Her first clinic job led her to working with Eleven Eleven Animal Rescue as their events coordinator, where she fundraised for the medical bills and rehoming of over 600 abandoned animals between 2009 - 2014.
+As a teenager, she was hired at a veterinary clinic as a kennel attendant, trained as a technician assistant, and over the last 10 years has moved into management.
+She was on the board of directors for Eleven Eleven Animal Rescue where she fundraised for the medical bills and rehoming of over 600 abandoned animals between 2009 - 2014.
 During this time, she became a strong advocate for animal rights issues including population control, anti-BSL, pro-adoption, and welfare education.
 She is a registered emergency responder for Red Rover and has worked with the Montreal SPCA Emergency shelter assisting in triage and assessment of hundreds of dogs and cats seized from hoarding situations and mills.
-She is a proud mum of two pugs, a three-legged cat, and a geriatric lovebird.
-Her personal heroes include Lisa Simpson and Dr. Ellie Sattler.
+She is a proud mum of a very old pug, a three-legged cat, and a geriatric lovebird.